 Depending on your interests and wider travel plans, you’ll be spending 1-3 nights in the Danakil, with a 2 night stay being the most common.

-Ready to explore the Danakil Depression?
+Popular Trips to the Danakil Depression

 A true adventure across the northernmost reaches of Ethiopia.
 Experience community trekking on the plateaus of Tigray, where horizons stretch for miles, distant mountain peaks morph into hazy silhouettes lit by the evening sun, and pockets of light and shadow…